developmentseed/dirty-reprojectors/README.md

     -   `options.reverse` **([Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function) \| [string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String))?** The reverse projection to use.
     -   `options.projections` **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)?** A map of named projections to use.
 If provided, then string values of `options.forward` or `options.reverse` will be used as keys to look up the projection function in `options.projections`.
 For an extensive list provided by d3-geo-projection, use `require('dirty-reprojectors/projections')`.
 -   `coordinates` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)**

+## How it works

+Take, for example:

+    cat input.geojson | dirty-reproject --forward albersUsa > output.geojson

+What this actually does is:

+1. Project `input.geojson` from WGS 84 (longitude/latitude) into `albersUsa`, with the target coordinates scaled to match the dimensions of Web Mercator.
+2. Reverse-project the result back to WGS84 _as if_ it had been projected with Web Mercator.
+So now, when your favorite web mapping library tries to project it into mercator, the geometries end up looking like they were projected using Albers.

+The main catch is that if you actually look at the longitude/latitude coordinates in `output.geojson`, they are totally wrong.
+(There are other, subtler catches, too, having to do with Web Mercator's limited latitude range, loss of precision, and probably many other nuances I am not aware of.)

 ## Credits